cisagov/ScubaGear/baselines/aad.md

     Approvers**, and then click **Select**.
   6. Click **Update**.

-## 2.16 Highly Privileged Role Assignment and Activation SHALL Be Monitored
+## 16 Highly Privileged Role Assignment and Activation

 Since many cyber attacks leverage privileged access, it is imperative to closely monitor the assignment and activation of the highest privileged